How skin-savvy are you? According to the EWG, using risky chemicals in cosmetics impacts our health.

 - 230 sensory receptors

 That said, whatever we put on our skin enters the body through our pores, and travels through the entire body via the blood vessels.
-According to the EWG, when risky chemicals are used in cosmetics, the stakes are high.
+According to the EWG, using risky chemicals in cosmetics leads to diseases such as cancer.
 These components are not trace contaminants; they are the base product and can easily penetrate the skin while some are ingested directly from the lips or hands.
 Increasingly, companies are adding customized, futuristic “penetration enhancers,” such as nanotechnology, to drive ingredients even deeper into the skin.
 Furthermore, many cosmetics have ingredients that are also active ingredients in over-the-counter drugs.
-These products, called “cosmeceuticals” by the FDA and are half drug, half cosmetic.
+These products, called “cosmeceuticals” are half drug, half cosmetic.

-Even more interesting is that scientists are finding common cosmetic ingredients in many human tissues: industrial plasticizers called phthalates in urine, preservatives called parabens in breast tumor tissue and persistent fragrance components like musk xylene in human fat.
-But because they are not yet required, no studies have been conducted testing the risk(s) associated with these levels of toxins.
+Even more interesting is that scientists have found common cosmetic ingredients in many human tissue.
+Industrial plasticizers called phthalates are in urine.
+Preservatives called parabens have entered breast tumor tissue.
+Persistent fragrance components like musk xylene are in human fat.
+But because they are not yet required, no studies have tested the risk(s) associated with these levels of toxins.

-When the EWG cross-linked ingredient listings in 7,500 products with seven government or industry toxicity databases, they found that one-third of all the products contain ingredients linked to cancer and 70 percent of products may be contaminated with harmful impurities.
+When the EWG cross-linked ingredient listings in 7,500 products with seven government or industry toxicity databases, they found that one-third of all the products contain ingredients linked to cancer while 70% of products may be contaminated with harmful impurities.
 No legal definition exists for “dermatologist tested,” “cruelty free,” “fragrance free” or “hypoallergenic.”
 Therefore, the claims may or may not have substantial scientific backing.
-A 2004 EWG survey of 2,300 people shows that on average, American consumers use nine personal care products every day, with 126 unique ingredients, some of which are linked to cancer and other serious health concerns.
+A 2004 EWG survey of 2,300 people shows that on average, American consumers use nine personal care products every day, with 126 unique ingredients, some of which may lead d to cancer and other serious health concerns.
 The unknown health risks also raise concern.

 Everything you ingest orally, absorb through your skin or breathe into your lungs, the body will metabolize.
 Healthy substances, such as whole, natural foods, support the building of healthy human cells, while the body attempts to eliminate synthetic ingredients as non-food or waste.
-When toxins accumulate in the body faster than they can be eliminated, damage to our cells can occur and disease results.
+Toxins accumulating in the body faster than they can be eliminated, damage our cells, creating disease.
 Elimination is very stressful to the immune system, with the liver taking the brunt of this process.

-Ideally, natural skin care products are made with whole plant ingredients.
+Ideally, use natural skin care products made with whole plant ingredients.